nilaykumar/nilaykumar.github.io/content/blog/a-map-of-mathematics.md

 ## the mathematics subject classification {#the-mathematics-subject-classification}

-There is a more granular classification than the arXiv's maintained by [zbMATH Open](https://zbmath.org/about/) and the American Mathematical Society's [Mathematical Reviews](https://mathscinet.ams.org/mathscinet/publications-search), called the
-**Mathematics Subject Classification (MSC)**.
+There is a more sophisticate classification than the arXiv's maintained by [zbMATH Open](https://zbmath.org/about/) and the American Mathematical Society's [Mathematical Reviews](https://mathscinet.ams.org/mathscinet/publications-search), called the **Mathematics Subject Classification (MSC)**.
 The most recent revision is called the [MSC2020](https://msc2020.org/), and can be [browsed](https://zbmath.org/classification/) at zbMATH Open.
 The classification scheme is fairly straightforward, consisting of 5-character MSC codes of the form `##X##`, where the `#`'s are digits and `X` is either a letter `A-Z` or a hyphen `-`.
 The first two digits indicate the top-level mathematical subfield: documents classified as algebraic topology, for instance, fall under `55X##`, while those classified under partial differential equations are marked as `35X##`.
 The hyphen indicates a document that does not directly contain research mathematics, while letters